 She is controlling…

 Yes.
 And the rubric is, “Mind: Domineering disposition, control others, wants to”.

 …making Mary wear two scarves…

 She guilt-tripped Mary into wearing two scarves!
 She didn’t “make” her; that would have been too obvious!
 Arsenicum always wants an “out”!
-An “escape”.
-“I was only trying to do right by you.”
-And then YOU look ungrateful if you say anything!
+“I was only trying to show appreciation…” And then YOU look ungrateful, if you were to say anything!
 Ida bought Mary a present.
 See?
 Another gift!!!
 Now Mary “owes” her!
+Get it?
 Meaning she can never ask Ida to leave; Ida has the upper hand now!
 Guilt!
 Manipulation!
 Control!

 …or Rhoda about the coat.
 She buys with gifts the security she needs.

 Yes!!!!
 Exactly!
 Beautifully said!!!!
-Now you got it!
+Now you get it!
 Ida is buying security!
+This is Arsenicum!

 For Mary my vote goes to Carcinosin.

 She is mild, yielding personality.